 Stability seems to be better.
 Motorola SB6182 the installer left behind for free doesn't work any better, or worse, than my SB6141, although it is a little bit more miserly (7 watts instead of 8 watts, while in use).
 Honestly, I'm still struggling to find the magic pill here.
 I finally have reliability, with those pesky T3 and T4 errors pretty much gone now.
 But I don't have any systems in my home that get anything beyond 100Mbps speeds, day or night.
 Yet the installer's XP laptop gets >180 Mbps, every time.
 Still trying to fathom what was different.
 We tried identical cables and eliminated all variables, with his speed tests to the same server always blowing my speed tests away.
 Very strange.
 And none of the TCP/IP tuning stuff here made any difference, so I rolled back to the stock Windows 8.1 build.

-Nevermind, it’s back, the T3 and T4 timeout errors, worse than ever actually, many 2-3 minute outages per day.
-Another call to L1 on Nov 5th, escalated to L2, who said he can’t dispatch maintenance, can only schedule another truck roll to my house.
-Cox technician to my house Nov 6th, who couldn’t offer help, other than calling for maintenance crews.
+Nevermind, it's back, the T3 and T4 timeout errors, worse than ever actually, many 2-3 minute outages per day, whether on SB6182 or SB6141.
+Same issues.
+Another call to L1 on Nov 5th, escalated to L2, who said he can't dispatch maintenance, can only schedule another truck roll to my house.
+Cox technician to my house Nov 6th, who couldn't offer help, other than calling for maintenance crews.
 Rinse, repeat.
 Like 5 times now.
 Argh!

 Maybe this is one of those it gets worse before it gets better things.
 Remember, it's not the modem, I tried other modems, same internet outages/T3 error issues.